Lower Right Back Pain: Causes and Treatment

 Symptoms of radiculopathy include pain, weakness, numbness, or a pins-and-needles sensation that runs down one leg.
 There may also be cramping and discomfort while walking.

-For about 90% of herniated discs, the pain goes away on its own within six months.
-Physical therapy is often prescribed for disc herniations.
-A six-week course of therapy is typical.
+Treatment: For about 90% of herniated discs, the pain goes away on its own within six months.
+Physical therapy is often prescribed for disc herniations, and a six-week course of therapy is typical.
 If conservative strategies aren't effective, surgery may be suggested.

 Scoliosis